Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Discussion and Conclusions

 \textbf{Limitations and future work.} There are several ways to expand our study to improve the confidence and generality of our results.
 We only consider ResNets trained on CIFAR-10 and ImageNet, and it would be valuable to consider other architecture families and tasks (e.g., Inception on computer vision and Transformer on NLP).
 In addition, we use standard hyperparameters and do not search for hyperparameters that specifically perform well when training only \batchnorm{}.

-In follow-up work, we are interested in further studying the relationship between random features and the representations learned by the \batchnorm{} parameters.
-Are there initialization schemes for the convolutional layers that allow training only \batchnorm{} to reach better performance than using conventional initializations?
+In follow-up work, we are interested in further studying the relationship between random features and the representations learned by the affine parameters.
+Are there initialization schemes for the convolutional layers that allow training only the affine parameters to reach better performance than using conventional initializations?
 (See Appendix \ref{app:init} for initial experiments on this topic.)
-Is it possible to rejuvenate convolutional filters that are eliminated by \batchnorm{} (in a manner similar to \citet{filterlottery}) to improve the overall accuracy of the network?
-Finally, can we better understand the role of a per-feature bias and coefficient outside the context of \batchnorm{}?
-For example, we could add these parameters when using techniques that train deep networks without \batchnorm{}, such as WeightNorm \citep{salimans2016weight} and FixUp initialization \citep{zhang2018residual}.
+Is it possible to rejuvenate convolutional filters that are eliminated by $\gamma$ (in a manner similar to \citet{filterlottery}) to improve the overall accuracy of the network?
+Finally, can we better understand the role of these affine parameters outside the context of \batchnorm{}?
+That is, can we distinguish the expressive power of the affine parameters from the normalization itself?
+For example, we could add these parameters when using techniques that train deep networks without normalization, such as WeightNorm \citep{salimans2016weight} and FixUp initialization \citep{zhang2018residual}.